wasimreja/book-finder/README.md

 **15.** And you are done creating a pull request to this project.
 Be patient while your PR is reviewed.

+## Add Name

+Once you make your contribution, do not forget to add your name in `contributors.json` file.
+Further instructions are mentioned there.

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.